KanedAlex/mini_rt/README.md

-42 Paris project - miniRT
+# miniRT

 ![Screenshot 1](./saves/cylinder.bmp?raw=true)

-A basic RayTracer using minilibX
+**A basic RayTracer using minilibX**
+project of 42 Paris's common-core

 <a href="https://github.com/JaeSeoKim/badge42"><img src="https://badge42.vercel.app/api/v2/cl4cq9w7c004409k3asnbj82v/project/1633981" alt="alienard's 42 miniRT Score" /></a>

+## Goals :
+- introduct us to the RayTracing algorithms
+- to the implementation of mathematics formulas
+- step up in terms of parsing and error handling

+## Tester :
+The configuration file had very precise restrictions, which lead me to implement my very first testing automation : [invalid_rt_file_tester](https://github.com/lienardale/invalid_rt_file_tester)
+It tests :
+- invalid configurations (in 198 different ways)
+- memory leaks for each of these configurations

+Feel free to use it, fork it, and report eventual issues.

-## code stats :
+## Code stats :

-Project :
+### Project :
 - 1 contributor (solo project)
 - Total 2253 lines
   - C : 1933 lines, 57.7%